 North Africa: The Italians raid Matruh.

 At first light, a Royal Navy cruiser force (cruisers HMS Capetown and Caledon and destroyers HMS Janus, Juno, Ilex, and Imperial) attack Bardia, sinking Italian freighter Axum and damaging another freighter.
 The Regia Aeronautica attacks the retreating squadron at 08:20 without scoring any hits.

 |Berlin, 6 July 1940.|

-US Military: Col. Simon Bolivar Buckner Jr takes command of Alaska Defense Force.
+US Military: Col. Simon Bolivar Buckner Jr takes the command of Alaska Defense Force.

 Australian Homefront: Story Bridge opens in Brisbane.
 Construction of the bridge began in 1935 and it was opened on the 6th of July, 1940 by the Governor of Queensland, Sir Leslie Orme Wilson.